solana-foundation/solana-improvement-documents/proposals/0047-last-hard-fork-syscall.md

 ## Backwards Compatibility

-The dapps using the new syscall could not be used on solana version which does not implement this feature.
-Existing dapps which do not use this feature are not impacted at all.
+The programs using the new syscall could not be used on solana version which does not implement this feature.
+Existing programs which do not use this feature are not impacted at all.